Rockstar Games: The History of the Studio That Changed Gaming Forever

 2001: GTA III and the Open-World Big Bang

-The sequels arrive at a blistering pace:
+The sequels arrived at a blistering pace:

 - Vice City (2002): the 1980s Miami vibe, the legendary soundtrack, Tommy Vercetti